syedshahab698/YoutubeVideoSummary_Api/README.md

 ## Have a Long video and you want to get a quick summary of whats in the video?
 ### we have got you covered.
 Just Paste the URL of the video and we will get the summary for you

-The app the Live at https://youtube-video-summary.herokuapp.com/
+The app is Live at https://youtube-video-summary.herokuapp.com/

 ## Usage
 ![image](https://user-images.githubusercontent.com/55235435/132866771-29b3fc39-0798-4d53-80f0-ec6afc35c0d2.png)